gbmhunter/blog/content/posts/updates/2019/05-31-may-2019-updates/index.md

 * Big updates to the {{% link text="Convolution page" src="/programming/signal-processing/convolution/index.md" %}}, including the addition of a worked example where the convolution of two box-car functions is calculated.

     {{% img src="convolution-two-box-car-functions.gif" width="500px" caption="An animated .gif showing the convolution of two box-car functions.
 The value of the convolution function at any time t (bottom line in red) is the amount area shown in red in the middle plot, which is the area under the curve of f(t)g(t) (the two waveforms multiplied together)." %}}

+* Added a new page on {{% link text="less" src="/programming/operating-systems/linux/programs/less/_index.md" %}}, the basic Linux command-line utility for displaying text.